Fountains of Çeşme

 Saliha Fountain (1800)

 Location: Junction Sk.
 1015/1016 (in front of Osman Ağa Mosque) Situation: freestanding.
 Size: 3.83m x 3.46m x 2.57m.
-Status: Listed for preservation July 1992, moved in 1990’s and renovated.
+Status: Listed for preservation in July 1992, moved in the 1990s and renovated.
 Properties: Sandstone with mortar.